Test in production without watermarks.

 dt.Rows.Add("Cheetah", "Purrs")

 First, we create a new DataTable called "dt".
-Then, using Columns.Add we can add a specified number of columns to the data table by name, in our example, we have two columns called "Animal" and "Sound".
+Then, using Columns.Add, we can add a specified number of columns to the data table by name; in our example, we have two columns called "Animal" and "Sound".
 We then use Rows.Add to add new rows, placing the content for each row within the brackets.
-The content is broken by commas, separating each string by column.
+The content is separated by commas, separating each string by column.

-When creating Excel file types from scratch using IronXL is a two step process and very easy to implement in C#.
-IronXL first creates an Excel workbook and then helps add worksheet to it.
+When creating Excel file types from scratch using IronXL, it is a two-step process and very easy to implement in C#.
+IronXL first creates an Excel workbook and then helps add a worksheet to it.
 The following sample code demonstrates how to create a workbook along with the worksheet:

 WorkBook wb = WorkBook.Create(ExcelFileFormat.XLSX);